Firefighters extinguish apartment building fire in Lower 9th Ward

 NOFD officials said they responded to a call of a fire at a building in the 600 block of Egania Street around 12:50 p.m.

-Upon arrival, crews said they discovered a the three-story, nine-unit, apartment building with heavy smoke coming from the second floor balcony extending into the attic on the third floor.
+Upon arrival, crews said they discovered a three-story, nine-unit, apartment building with heavy smoke coming from the second-floor balcony extending into the attic on the third floor.

 NOFD officials said crews of the nine apartments, eight were occupied.
 There are no reported injuries at this time.